Serving

 No

-A superb breakfast (or late night snack) - marred only by people who insist on calling it "Welsh Rarebit" (because it isn't really a rabbit, see?).
-This is actually a Frenchified version because the original roasted cheese on toast isn't practical without a salamander (see Note-2).
+A superb breakfast (or late night snack) - but fools insist on calling it "Welsh Rarebit" (it's not really a rabbit, see?).
+This is a modern version because the Original Version isn't practical today.
 Golden Buck is a Welsh Rabbit with a poached egg on top.

 2